-Restoring Arizona’s Colorado River Basin Conservation Area Program
+Restoring Arizona’s Colorado River Basin Conservation Area RCPP

-In this program, spanning approximately 35,000 acres of rangeland and forest in the Colorado River Basin, we’re working directly with producers to bring back healthy native plant communities and strengthen working lands.
-With over $24 million in NRCS Regional Conservation Partnership Program funding (read the PRESS RELEASE), this landscape-level effort is focused on real, practical improvements that support both the land and the people who rely on it.
+With over $24 million in NRCS Regional Conservation Partnership Program (RCPP) funding awarded (read the PRESS RELEASE), this landscape-level effort is focused on real, practical improvements that support both the land and the people who rely on it.
+Program partners—AACD & Conservation Districts, Pheasants & Quail Forever, and the Arizona Game & Fish Department—are working directly with producers to get conservation dollars on the ground and bring back healthy native plant communities and strengthen working lands.

 Download the PDF application, fill it out, and email it to: